 Assets and expenses are two important accounting concepts elemental to understanding your company’s performance.
-While both assets and expenses have a debit balance on your business’s financial statements, that’s all they have in common.
+While both assets and expenses have a debit balance on your business’s financial statements, that’s where any similarity ends.
 Learn the difference between assets vs. expenses and why one holds more value for your business than the other.

 What is an asset?

 An asset is anything of value that your company owns.
-Assets can be tangible, like a delivery van or a laptop, or intangible, like stocks or trademarks.
+Assets can be tangible, such as a delivery van or a laptop, or intangible, such as stocks or trademarks.
 Assets benefit your company by generating income, increasing in value, or being used to create other value.
 To be considered an asset, the item must maintain its worth for at least one year after acquisition.
 However, not all assets grow in value; some assets, like a car you use for business, wear out and depreciate over time.

 [Read more: What Is Asset Amortization?]